guy-justaguy/Cap-Alpha/README.md

 # Cap-Alpha
 Language: C

 Cap-Alpha is an operating system kernel based on the 64-bit UEFI architecture.
 This operating system is still in alpha.
 Thus, the name Cap-Alpha.
 This OS is not Unix based but, it has PE and ELF support.
 This kernel is still in development so everything may not work as expected.
-This kernel project ahas a basic mouse cursor.
+This kernel project has a basic mouse cursor.
 A compsitor will be implemented.
 If you want to contribute, please read CONTIBUTE.md .
 Running in QEMU OVMF is recommended.
 You may need to edit some files for your specific configuration.

 if you want to compile please follow these instructions:
 1. you have to be on Linux to use these commands.